top of page

 • Any medical equipment (and how to use it)

-• Any home adaptations such as grab rails, stair lifts, raised toilet seat.
+• Any home adaptations such as grab rails, stair lifts, a raised toilet seat or others

 We’re big on learning from other carers to get to grips with a new situation.
 Including what a 'good process' to leaving the hospital looks like - so that hopefully our experiences are a little smoother.